 Plus, Pastini is sensitive to a family's budget and stays "away from serving more expensive products" while maintaining a variety of choices including vegetarian options and "some fancier dishes like an asparagus salad with arugula and seafood cannelloni, but we’re still keeping the menu to under $13," Susan Bashel insists.

-With ongoing promotions like ten lunch specials for under $7, Pastini continues to fuel Broadway and Oregon families with fresh, local Italian cuisine.
+With ongoing promotions like Ten for $7.50 Lunch Specials, Pastini continues to fuel Broadway and Oregon families with fresh, local Italian cuisine.
 Buon appetito!